Aspose/releases.aspose.com/content/en/3d/net/new-releases/aspose.3d-for-.net-22.3.md

 # Simplified 3D Scene Merging

-Simplified the functions for merging scenes.
+Simplified the functions for merging scenes via API.
 This new method allows the merging of everything from another node to the current node.

 ```csharp
 var scene1 = Scene.FromFile("file1");